1,001 Sayings and Deeds of the Prophet

 Once the sun eclipsed and Allah's Apostle stood up for the prayer and recited a very long Sura and then bowed for a long while and then raised his head and started reciting another Sura.

 Then he bowed, and after finishing, he prostrated and did the same in the second Raka and then said, "These (lunar and solar eclipses) are two of the signs of Allah and if you see them, pray till the eclipse is over.
 No doubt, while standing at this place I saw everything promised to me by Allah and I saw (Paradise) and I wanted to pluck a bunch (of grapes) therefrom, at the time when you saw me stepping forward.
 No doubt, I saw Hell with its different parts destroying each other when you saw me retreating and in it I saw Amr bin Luhai who started the tradition of freeing animals (set them free) in the name of idols."

 Instead of awaiting Judgement Day and his due process in the cramped confines of an underground tomb, Lahai is, according to Muhammad, dragging his intestines through Hell.

 Al-Bahira was an animal whose milk was spared for the idols and other deities, and so nobody was allowed to milk it.
 As-Saiba was an animal which they (i.e. infidels) used to set free in the names of their gods so that it would not be used for carrying anything.

 Abu Huraira said, "The Prophet said, 'I saw Amr bin Amir bin Luhai Al-Khuzai dragging his intestines in the (Hell) Fire, for he was the first man who started the custom of releasing animals (for the sake of false gods).'"

-During a solar eclipse God's Messenger mentions the interrogation that takes place in the grave where Amr bin Luhai should have been.
+During a solar eclipse, Muhammad mentioned the interrogation that takes place in the grave where Amr bin Luhai should have been entombed.